Manual map management

 Map structure

-The structure of a map is represented by the RegionGraph and CompositeRegionGraph, each offering a different perspective on the map structure.
+The regions of an offline NDS map are organized in a hierarchical tree structure.
+This structure is represented by the RegionGraph and CompositeRegionGraph, each offering a different perspective on the map structure.

 You can see the visual differences between the two representations in the following images: